Alan Lomax: Return to the United States

 Alan Lomax had met 20-year-old English folk singer Shirley Collins while living in London.
 The two were romantically involved and lived together for some years.
 When Lomax obtained a contract from Atlantic Records to re-record some of the American musicians first recorded in the 1940s, using improved equipment, Collins accompanied him.
 Their folk song collecting trip to the Southern states, known colloquially as the Southern Journey, lasted from July to November 1959 and resulted in many hours of recordings, featuring performers such as Almeda Riddle, Hobart Smith, Wade Ward, Charlie Higgins and Bessie Jones and culminated in the discovery of Fred McDowell.
 Recordings from this trip were issued under the title Sounds of the South and some were also featured in the Coen brothers' 2000 film O Brother, Where Art Thou?.
 Lomax wished to marry Collins but when the recording trip was over, she returned to England and married Austin John Marshall.
-In an interview in The Guardian newspaper, Collins expressed irritation that Alan Lomax's 1993 account of the journey, The Land Where The Blues Began, barely mentioned her.
+In an interview in The Guardian newspaper, Collins expressed irritation that The Land Where The Blues Began, Lomax's 1993 account of the journey, barely mentioned her.
 "All it said was, 'Shirley Collins was along for the trip'.
 It made me hopping mad.
 I wasn't just 'along for the trip'.
 I was part of the recording process, I made notes, I drafted contracts, I was involved in every part".
 Collins addressed the perceived omission in her memoir, America Over the Water, published in 2004.

 Lomax married Antoinette Marchand on August 26, 1961.
-They separated the following year and were divorced in 1967.
+They separated the following year and divorced in 1967.

-In 1962, Lomax and singer and Civil Rights Activist Guy Carawan, music director at the Highlander Folk School in Monteagle, Tennessee, produced the album, Freedom in the Air: Albany Georgia, 1961–62, on Vanguard Records for the Student Nonviolent Coordinating Committee.
+In 1962, Lomax and singer and civil rights activist Guy Carawan, music director at the Highlander Folk School in Monteagle, Tennessee, produced the album Freedom in the Air: Albany Georgia, 1961–62 for the Student Nonviolent Coordinating Committee on Vanguard Records.

 Lomax was a consultant to Carl Sagan for the Voyager Golden Record sent into space on the 1977 Voyager Spacecraft to represent the music of the earth.
 Music he helped choose included the blues, jazz, and rock 'n' roll of Blind Willie Johnson, Louis Armstrong, and Chuck Berry; Andean panpipes and Navajo chants; Azerbaijani mugham performed by two balaban players, a Sicilian sulfur miner's lament; polyphonic vocal music from the Mbuti Pygmies of Zaire, and the Georgians of the Caucasus; and a shepherdess song from Bulgaria by Valya Balkanska; in addition to Bach, Mozart, and Beethoven, and more.
 Sagan later wrote that it was Lomax "who was a persistent and vigorous advocate for including ethnic music even at the expense of Western classical music.
 He brought pieces so compelling and beautiful that we gave in to his suggestions more often than I would have thought possible.
-There was, for example, no room for Debussy among our selections, because Azerbaijanis play bagpipe-sounding instruments [balaban] and Peruvians play panpipes and such exquisite pieces had been recorded by ethnomusicologists known to Lomax."
+There was, for example, no room for Debussy among our selections because Azerbaijanis play bagpipe-sounding instruments [balaban] and Peruvians play panpipes and such exquisite pieces had been recorded by ethnomusicologists known to Lomax."

 Death

-Alan Lomax died in Safety Harbor, Florida on July 19, 2002, at the age of 87.
+Alan Lomax died in Safety Harbor, Florida, on July 19, 2002, at the age of 87.